unaidedelf8777/lilac_built/docs/datasets/dataset_edit.md

 ## `Dataset.map`

 [`Dataset.map`](#Dataset.map) is the main vehicle for processing data in Lilac.
-It's similar to with a few key differences:

-- The output of Lilac's `map` is written to a new column in the _same_ dataset.
-This enables tracking of lineage information for every computed column, while avoiding copying the entire dataset.
+- It is fundamentally a row-oriented operation.
+As a text-oriented tool, Lilac assumes that text processing (via LLMs, etc.) is more expensive than memory access.
+It is not like pandas, which optimizes for vectorized numerical computation over rows, columns, or entire dataframes.
-- If the map fails mid-way (e.g. with an exception, or your computer dies), you can resume computation without losing any intermediate results.
+- Lilac will save your map progress: if the map fails mid-way (e.g. with an exception, or your computer dies), you can resume computation without losing any intermediate results.
 This is important when the `map` function is expensive or slow (e.g. calling GPT to edit data, or calling an expensive embedding model).
+- `map` operates seamlessly over repeated subfields: your map only ever sees a flattened stream of items and Lilac keeps track of the association between each item and its source row.
+- The output of Lilac's `map` is always written to a new column in the same dataset.
+We're working on versioned columns, which will allow you to overwrite the same column while being able to compare/undo the change.
 - While the computation is running, the Lilac UI will show a progress bar.
 When it completes, the UI will auto-refresh and we can use the new column (see statistics, filter by values, etc).

+### Example usage

 Let's start with a simple example where we add a `Q: ` prefix to each `question` in the dataset.
+By default, Lilac reads the entire row and your map function will receive the row as a dictionary.

 ```python
 import lilac as ll